seaweediman/tp/docs/UserGuide.md

 </aside>

 ## Introduction
+HR Manger is a simple to use and easy to learn local desktop application that allows you to easily manage your candidates, positions and interviews.
+HR Manager is built on Java and can be run on all major desktop operating systems.
+HR Manager has a graphic user interface to display information and uses text-based commands to interact with the application.

 HR Manager will help you manage the candidates to be interviewed, making the scheduling process easier and faster for your company!<br>
 It is easy to interact with the app through simple to learn and easy to share text commands!<br>